WindowFeatures#

 X_tr.head()

-We can find the window features on the right side of the dataframe.
+We find the window features on the right side of the dataframe.

 ambient_temp module_temp irradiation color \